ANSES-Ploufragan/SIGffRid/README.md

 ### Memory usage

-For a pair of bacterial genomes, __SIGffRid requires at least 16 Gbytes (RAM)__ (for genomes of 4 Mbases).
-The memory usage probably can go from 6 to 16 Gbytes for bacterial genomes if you treat simultaneously all the pairs of orthologues found in genomes as long as 8 Mbases (typically *Streptomyces coelicolor* and
+For a pair of bacterial genomes, __SIGffRid requires at least 36 GBytes (RAM)__ (for genomes of 4 Mbases).
+The memory usage probably can go from 6 to 36 GBytes for bacterial genomes if you treat simultaneously all the pairs of orthologues found in genomes as long as 8 Mbases (typically *Streptomyces coelicolor* and